Frequency-Aware Vision Transformers for High-Fidelity Super-Resolution of Earth System Models: Related Work

 To address these problems, implicit neural representations (INRs), directly mapping continuous spatial coordinates to signal values, have been explored.
-The Sinusoidal Representation Network (SIREN) \cite{SIREN} demonstrated periodic activation functions that drastically minimize spectral bias so that high-frequency content could be recovered more effectively.
+Recent INR-based super-resolution methods have also been studied in remote sensing image fusion, including a Mamba-based collaborative implicit neural representation framework for hyperspectral \cite{Mamba2025} and multispectral fusion and a spatial–frequency dual-domain implicit guidance method based on Kolmogorov –Arnold networks \cite{ZHU2025}, which jointly exploit spatial continuity and frequency-domain priors to enhance high-resolution reconstruction.
+The Sinusoidal Representation Network (SIREN) \cite{SIREN} demonstrated periodic activation functions that can handle spectral bias effectively, enabling neural networks to more accurately represent high-frequency components that are present in the training data but are often underfit by standard activation functions.
 Subsequent works such as Generalized INRs (GINR) \cite{grattarola2022ginr} and Higher-Order INRs (HOIN) \cite{chen2024hoin} extend these ideas by incorporating spectral graph embeddings and neural tangent kernels.
-In parallel, generative adversarial techniques such as SRGAN \cite{shidqi2023} aim at perceptual realism and have been applied to downscale coarse-resolution climate data.
-In contrast, multimodal architectures combining U-Nets with attention modules have been used to enhance regional temperature forecasts \cite{Ding2024}.
-NeurOp-Diff \cite{neurOpDiff2025} introduced a neural operator–based diffusion framework for continuous-scale super-resolution, demonstrating strong generalization to arbitrary scale factors with publicly available code.
+In parallel, generative adversarial techniques, such as SRGAN \cite{shidqi2023}, aim to achieve perceptual realism and have been applied to downscale coarse-resolution climate data.
+In contrast, multimodal architectures that combine U-Nets with attention modules have been used to improve regional temperature forecasts \cite{Ding2024}.
+NeurOp-Diff \cite{neurOpDiff2025} introduced a neural operator diffusion framework for continuous-scale super-resolution, demonstrating strong generalization to arbitrary scale factors with publicly available code.
 Similarly, PC-SRGAN \cite{pcSRGAN2025} proposed a physically consistent SRGAN for transient scientific simulations, enforcing conservation properties while enhancing reconstruction quality.
+Despite their successes, these methods either rely on localized convolutional inductive biases, focus on perceptual realism or physical constraints, or lack explicit mechanisms for global frequency separation and scalable representation learning across heterogeneous climate variables.